veertuinc/anka-docs/content/en/docs/Anka Build Cloud/setup-on-macos.md

 ---
-title: "Anka Build Cloud on Mac OS"
+title: "Setting up on macOS"
-linkTitle: "Anka Build Cloud on Mac OS"
+linkTitle: "Setting up on macOS"
 weight: 2
 description: >
-  Set up your Anka Build Cloud on Mac OS.
+  Set up your Anka Build Cloud on macOS
 ---

 Welcome!
 This tutorial will guide you through setting up your Anka Build Cloud.